Rafael Benitez Profile

 However, in June 2021 Benitez took the bold step to cross Stanley Park and join Liverpool's big city rivals Everton.

 It is the second time Benitez has succeeded Carlo Ancelotti after he took over from the Italian at Real Madrid in 2015.
 There, like at many of his former clubs, he fell foul of disagreements with owners and board members.
-He is known for his meticulous attention to detail and defensive organisation.

 However, few in the game can match his list of honours: two La Liga titles, a Champions League, two UEFA Cup/Europa Leagues, a FIFA Club World Cup and many other domestic and continental trophies.